Entanglement generation via single-qubit rotations in a torn Hilbert space: Examples of entangled states

 We show the optimized diagonal terms in the Fig.~\ref{figWallsQ}(a) and (b) for creating these two states with only one step.
 Here we need to utilize multiple-frequency light to engineer the diagonal terms of $H_{\rm AC}$.
 Then, we discuss an experimentally-friendly scheme for creating these two states with only monochromatic light (Fig.~\ref{figWallsQ}(c) and (d)), where the diagonal terms in $H_{\rm AC}$ are in Lorentzian shape according to Eq.~\ref{trans}.
 The process of generating the GHZ state is shown in Fig.~\ref{fig:GHZ_demo}.
 One can notice that comparing to the most optimized case, the GHZ state generated by monochromatic light is a little tilted, and a trivial rotation can further improve the fidelity.
 With the decoherence and loss taken into accounts, the fidelity of GHZ states and W states can be higher than 0.9 and 0.96 with a cooperativity $\eta = 1000$, respectively.
-Such a cooperativity can be readily achieved in the superconducting qubit system, where $g \sim 100$~MHz, $\Gamma \sim 1$~kHz and resonator with an effective $\kappa\sim10$~kHz has already been realized in the experiment \cite{rigetti2012superconducting,chakram2021seamless,milul2023superconducting}.
+We also check the influences of information leakage due to the cavity photons (Appendix~\ref{informationLeakage}) correlated with the Dicke states.
+We find it does not hurt our scheme where the fidelity only decreases by at most 2.0\%.
+Such a cooperativity can be readily achieved in the superconducting-qubit system, where $g \sim 100$~MHz, $\Gamma \sim 1$~kHz and resonator with an effective $\kappa\sim10$~kHz has already been realized in the experiment \cite{rigetti2012superconducting,chakram2021seamless,milul2023superconducting}.
 Since $\eta$ quantifies the ability to resolve adjacent Dicke states, larger $\eta$ helps to obtain these two states with a higher fidelity.
 For large enough $\eta$, with single monochromatic light and within one non-trivial rotation, we found the fidelity of the generated GHZ state and W state can reach as high as $0.98$ with loss taken into consideration, as shown in Fig.~\ref{figGHZscaling}.
 For larger $N=100$, the achievable fidelity of the GHZ state further increases.